grz0zrg/fas/README.md

 * multitimbral; unlimited number of timbres / parts with **dedicated stereo output**
 * distributed architecture; more than one instance can run on same machine / a network with independent processing of voice / part, example : [FAS relay](https://github.com/grz0zrg/fsynth/tree/master/fas_relay)
 * driven by pixels data over the wire; this synth has about no limitations and is typically used with a client that implement higher order features like MIDI / OSC such as [Fragment client](https://github.com/grz0zrg/fsynth)
-* multiple sound engine; additive / spectral, sample-based, subtractive, wavetable, physical modeling, frequency modulation, bank of filters, phase distorsion and allow custom sound engine (WIP: through [Faust](https://faust.grame.fr/))
+* multiple sound engine; additive / spectral, sample-based, subtractive, wavetable, physical modeling, frequency modulation, spectral, bank of filters, phase distorsion and allow custom sound engine (WIP: through [Faust](https://faust.grame.fr/))
 * high quality stereophonic audio with low latency
 * fully microtonal / spectral
 * unlimited effects slot per part (24 by default but adaptable); reverb, convolution, comb, delay, chorus, flanger...
 25 high quality effects type provided by Soundpipe are available, you can also choose to add your own effects chain since every part have dedicated stereo output